jjennifer/jjennifer.github.io/_pages/teaching.md

 <summary> <em><strong>Selected students' feedback</strong></em></summary>

 <blockquote>
 "Joan's material was super organized and clear.
 She explained things well and simply.
 She was very accommodating and made the section worth coming to.
-She wanted students to do well."
+She wanted students to do well."<br>
 "Very prepared and has lots of knowledge about the material!
-Going to the section was always very helpful for my learning and helped me to understand the material better."
+Going to the section was always very helpful for my learning and helped me to understand the material better."<br>
 "Joan prepares useful materials that review key points, presents questions for independent study, and allows questions.
-Joan also has a thorough knowledge of the subject."
+Joan also has a thorough knowledge of the subject."<br>
 "She is very knowledgeable in the subject, and her teaching was very clear.
 Her slides are always neat and informative."
 </blockquote>
 </details>